-High-performance n-type polymer semiconductors are critical for advancing the field of organic electronics, and most of these polymers adopt the donor–acceptor (D–A) type structure.
+High-performance n-type polymer semiconductors are critical for advancing the field of organic electronics, and most of these polymers adopt the donor-acceptor (D–A) type structure.
 The organic thin-film transistors (OTFTs) based on D–A polymers generally show high charge carrier mobility, but suffer from ambipolar transport with high off-currents (Ioffs) >10-8 A and small current on/off ratios (Ion/Ioffs) <105.
-The presence of electron-rich donor units in D–A polymers elevates their frontier molecular orbital levels and leads to narrow band gap, allowing both hole and electron injection thus the OTFTs could not be completely turned off.
+The presence of electron-rich donor units in D–A polymers elevates their frontier molecular orbital levels and leads to the narrow band gap, allowing both hole and electron injection thus the OTFTs could not be completely turned off.
 In order to suppress the hole injection and to achieve unipolar electron transport, all-acceptor (or acceptor-acceptor) combination should be an excellent approach.
 However, the highly electron-deficient acceptor units are challenging to synthesize and functionalize, therefore resulting in a limited library of materials.
-In addition, these electron-deficient units contain strong electron-withdrawing groups, generating significant steric hindrance and leading to twisted backbone and low electron mobility, typically <0.1 cm2 V-1 s-1.
+In addition, these electron-deficient units contain strong electron-withdrawing groups, generating significant steric hindrance and leading to the twisted backbone and low electron mobility, typically <0.1 cm2 V-1 s-1.
 The performance improvement of all-acceptor polymers relies on the development of new electron-deficient building blocks with good solubilizing capability, favored geometry, and optimized electrical property.

 Figure 1. (a) The chemical structure of the all-acceptor homopolymer PDTzTI, the monomer structure and π-stacking distance measured by single-crystal XRD; (b) Organic thin-film transistor device structure and performance.